There’s a good chance that you have heard about paid search advertising.

 6. PPC ads are budget-friendly.

-PPC Ad Basics: What You Need to Know
+PPC Ad Basics: What You Need To Know

-Even if you decide to partner with a AdWords agency for PPC management services, you should still know the logistics of how these ads work for your business.
+Even if you decide to partner with an Ads agency for credible PPC management services, you should still know the logistics of how these ads work for your business.

 There are many steps involved in the Pay Per Click ad process.
 We outline just a few below.

-Google AdWords Account Set-Up
+Google Ads Account Set-Up

 Google makes this process fairly simple, but we’ll walk you through the steps here so that you know what to expect.

-First, you’ll visit the Google AdWords site to set up your account.
+First, you’ll visit the Google Ads site to set up your account.
 Google gives you the option to use an existing Gmail account or to set up a new account.

 You can set up billing to charge you on a credit card or through your business bank account.
 If you choose the bank account option,

 PPC Keyword Research

 You will need to do some initial keyword research to see which keyword opportunities exist for your paid ad campaigns.

 When conducting your initial PPC keyword research, you’ll want to create a list of keyword opportunities that will help you drive traffic back to your site.

 These types of keywords make up the majority of search engine traffic and are also less competitive than shorter, broader keyword phrases.

 Paid Search Advertising Management

-Once you have created a Google AdWords account and done some keyword research, you can start to create new PPC ad campaigns.
+Once you have created a Google Ads account and done some keyword research, you can start to create new PPC ad campaigns.